glcraft/glap/README.md

 A UTF-8 command line parser written in C++20 respecting conventionals shell arguments.

+## Notable features

+### Up to date library

+The library is written in C++20 with language features like concepts, ranges, views... which make the library easier to use and maintain.

+### Low heap memory usage

+Every string used by the library is a view.
+Take a look [here](#something-about-lifetime) for more details.

+### Error analysis and validators

+Several error types is catch and returned for a better analysis or the arguments.
+Validators over input and argument values can be set up.

+Moreover, the library doesn't use exception but expected class in return instead.

+### UTF-8 compliant

+If you want to use emoji or non latin alphabet in long or short name, you can !

 ## Something about lifetime...

-Except for dynamic array used to declare arguments and flags, the library doesn't own string.
-Every strings used in the library is a view, either of arguments, strings in the code.
+Except for dynamic array used to declare arguments and flags, the library doesn't own strings.
+Every string used in the library is a view from arguments or strings in the code.
 That means even config objects doesn't own strings !

-For example
+Take a look at this :

 ```cpp
 glap::Parser parser;